HamzaouiDali/Multy-Crieteria-Decision-Making-Spark/README.md

 # Multy-Crieteria-Decision-Making-Spark
 # Installing

-before executing this code you have to import this sql script to MySqlWorkbench
+before executing the project you have to import this sql script to MySqlWorkbench

 ```